-- They can be removed surgically or in some cases interferon could be used.
+- They can be removed surgically or in some cases interferon might possibly be used.
 Seborrhoeic keratosis is often monitored for a change in shape or size before any treatment is considered.
-They frequently need a biopsy to confirm their benign nature.
+They may be need a biopsy to confirm their benign nature.

 - Actinic keratosis occurs in sun-exposed areas and appears like a white, scaly lesion.
 Excision biopsy aids diagnosis.

 - Common viral lesions include molluscum contagiosum, verruca vulgaris , herpes simplex and herpes zoster.

 - Molluscum contagiosum is seen in individuals with low immunity, and can cause conjunctivitis.
 They are treated with cryotherapy or excision.
 Herpes simplex and zoster are treated with antiviral agents.